 Another gem is the Napoleonic Museum near the University of Havana.
 This place is a complete surprise as it houses the finest collection of Napoleonic memorabilia outside of France.

-There are also offbeat exhibits like the museums of rum and Partagas, the world famous cigar where you can purchase product and taste free samples.
-These are laid-back, fun places with bars, shops and the welcome air-conditioning.
+There are also offbeat exhibits like the museums of rum and Partagas, the world famous cigar where you can purchase the product and taste free samples.
+These are laid-back, fun places with bars, shops, and the welcome air-conditioning.